Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Introduction

 \section{Introduction}

+With the increasing penetration of renewable energy in the supply side and distributed energy resources in the demand side, the electricity market has become increasingly volatile.
+To address the uncertainties underlying both electricity prices and energy demands in modern smart grids, competitive algorithms~\cite{borodin2005online} have been widely used for optimizing worst-case performances, such as energy scheduling in Microgrids~\cite{menati2022competitive}, storage management~\cite{mo2021optimal}, electric vehicle pricing and scheduling~\cite{bostandoost2023near}, and beyond.

-In the $k$-search problem, an online decision maker wants to sell (or buy) $k$ units of an asset for the greatest profit (least cost) at the end of a time horizon.
-In other words, at each round, a time-varying price arrives and the decision maker wants to find the $k$ largest (or smallest) prices of the asset, and the decision in each round is whether or not to trade one unit of the asset with the current observed price without knowing the future prices.
-In an online setting, a key challenge for the decision maker is balancing the profit/cost of selecting the current price and waiting for better prices at the risk that those prices never occur.
-The $k$-search problem is foundational for modeling online decision-making in financial markets and could find several other real-world applications in cloud job allocation~\cite{sun2021competitive}, energy resource allocation~\cite{yang2020online}, etc.
+In this paper, we study competitive algorithms for energy trading problems based on a classic online search model.
+In this problem, an online decision-maker aims to sell (buy) $k\ge 1$ units of energy for the highest revenue (lowest cost) over a sequence of time-varying prices.
+At each step, a price is observed, and the decision-maker wants to find how many units to sell (buy) at the current price without knowing the future prices.
+In online decision-making, a key challenge is to balance the revenue (cost) of trading at the current price, and deferring for future better prices at the risk that those prices never arrive.
+The online search problem is foundational for modeling online decision-making in volatile markets such as asset trading in financial markets~\cite{ElYaniv2001,lorenz2009optimal,sun2021}, energy arbitrage in electricity markets~\cite{yang2020online}, and revenue management in flights market~\cite{Balseiro2023}.